dimkastanas/dimkastanas.github.io/_pages/research.md

 # Languages

 To understand cross-linguistic variation and how different processes unfold in language communication, it is vital to study languages beyond English.
-For this reason, I am also interested in comparing how pragmatic reasoning, perspesctive-taking and informativeness occur during language communication in Greek and Chinese neurotypical and neurodiverse (mainly autistic) populations.
+For this reason, I am also interested in comparing how pragmatic reasoning, perspesctive-taking and informativeness interact during language communication in Greek and Chinese neurotypical and neurodiverse (mainly autistic) populations.

 # Current Research Areas